 - c.
 The project site is located within the jurisdictional boundaries of District No. 14.
-All wastewater would be treated at the Lancaster Water Reclamation Plant which has a design capacity of 18 million gallons per day (mgd) and currently produces an average recycled water flow of 13.9 mgd.
-All wastewater flow originating from the proposed project will discharge to a local sewer line, which is not maintained by the Districts, for conveyance to the Districts' Trunk F Trunk Sewer, located in 40th Street West at Avenue J-10.
-The Districts 14.06-inch diameter lined trunk sewer has a capacity of 2.7 mgd and conveyed a peak flow of 1 mgd when last measured in 2018.
-The proposed project would generate 10,660 gallons of wastewater per day.
+All wastewater would be treated at the Lancaster Water Reclamation Plant which has a design capacity of 18 million gallons per day (mgd) and currently processes an average recycled water flow of 13.9 mgd.
+All wastewater flow originating from the proposed project will discharge to a local sewer line, which is not maintained by the Districts, for conveyance to the Districts' Trunk F Relief Section 2 Trunk Sewer, located in 40th Street West at Avenue K. The Districts 24-inch diameter trunk sewer has a capacity of 13.4 mgd and conveyed a peak flow of 3.2 mgd when last measured in 2021.
+The proposed project would generate 18,720 gallons of wastewater per day.
 The proposed project would not require the expansion of existing facilities or the construction of new facilities.
 Therefore, impacts would be less than significant. - d-e.
 Solid waste generated within the City limits is generally disposed of at the Lancaster Landfill located at 600 East Avenue F. This landfill is a Class III landfill which accepts agricultural, non-friable asbestos, construction/demolition waste, contaminated soil, green materials, industrial, inert, mixed municipal, sludge, and waste tires.
 It does not accept hazardous materials.
 Assembly Bill (AB) 939 was adopted in 1989 and required a 25% division of solid waste from landfills by 1995 and a 50% diversion by 2005.
 In 2011, AB 341 was passed which required the State to achieve a 75% reduction in solid waste by 2030.
 The City of Lancaster also requires all developments to have trash collection services in accordance with City contracts with waste haulers over the life of the proposed project.
 These collection services would also collect recyclable materials and organics.
 The trash haulers are required to comply with applicable regulations on solid waste transport and disposal, including waste stream reduction mandated under AB 341.